-Code Title ECTS- points Knowledge Skills Competencies - Recognize the impact of cognitive load on usability.
-Analyse user feedback to improve a design using Instant Data Analysis.
-Discuss the impact of emotional engagement on user behavior.
-Reflect on the emotional impact of design choices.
-Compare different settings in usability testing Evaluate the impact of design decisions on user satisfaction.
-Discuss ethical considerations in UX design.
-Apply advanced thinking and creativity in understanding the user's desire and behavior Propose innovative solutions for enhancing social interactions in digital products.
-IT- WEB3 Full-stack Development 5 The student should be able to - explain the elements of the TypeScript type system. - explain the function of TypeScript utility types. - explain the definition of functional programming. - explain relevant client programming design patterns. - explain mechanisms for rendering and re- rendering. - explain the components of reactive programming.
-The student should be able to - apply object-oriented programming in TypeScript. - apply functional programming in TypeScript. - apply callbacks and higher-order functions in TypeScript. - apply at least two web client frameworks and at least two state management frameworks. - implement a server using TypeScript. - implement server-side rendering. - use reactive programming in the client. - argue for the choice of server-side and client- side rendering. - argue for the choice of state management techniques in web client.
+Code Title ECTS- points Knowledge Skills Competencies visualization encompassing statistics, psychology, design, communication, and computation.
+IT-WEB3 Full-stack Development 5 The student should be able to - explain the elements of the TypeScript type system. - explain the function of TypeScript utility types. - explain the definition of functional programming. - explain relevant client programming design patterns. - explain mechanisms for rendering and re-rendering. - explain the components of reactive programming.
+The student should be able to - apply object-oriented programming in TypeScript. - apply functional programming in TypeScript. - apply callbacks and higher-order functions in TypeScript. - apply at least two web client frameworks and at least two state management frameworks. - implement a server using TypeScript. - implement server-side rendering. - use reactive programming in the client. - argue for the choice of server-side and client-side rendering. - argue for the choice of state management techniques in web client.
 At the end of the course, the students should be able to - design and implement a web application using one or more of the techniques and technologies taught in the course.
-IT- XRD1 XR Development 5 After successfully completing the course, the student will have gained knowledge about: - XR, AR, VR, AV & MR terminology - State of the art and the evolution of AR & VR hardware - Use cases for AR and VR applications - Tracking technologies for XR - Display technologies for XR - ARCore and ARFoundation - XR Interaction Toolkit - The Unity XR tech stack & OpenXR - XR Interaction techniques - Rendering challenges in XR - Spatialized audio - OVR and similar integrations for hand tracking, locomotion and specialized interactions After successfully completing the course, the student will have acquired the skills to: - Analyse and optimize an AR or VR development workflow - Compare and utilize various SDK offerings and libraries for XR development - Work with and reflect on the theory behind prominent challenges in the XR industry such as tracking, rendering, locomotion and input - Reflect on underlying sensor and display technologies for XR hardware - Classify XR applications and reflect on their use cases - Describe, compare and apply various interaction techniques in XR After successfully completing the course, the student will have acquired competencies to develop marker based and markerless augmented reality applications and mobile virtual reality applications.
+IT-XRD1 XR Development 5 After successfully completing the course, the student will have gained knowledge about: - XR, AR, VR, AV & MR terminology - State of the art and the evolution of AR & VR hardware - Use cases for AR and VR applications - Tracking technologies for XR - Display technologies for XR - ARCore and ARFoundation - XR Interaction Toolkit - The Unity XR tech stack & OpenXR - XR Interaction techniques - Rendering challenges in XR - Spatialized audio - OVR and similar integrations for hand tracking, locomotion and specialized interactions After successfully completing the course, the student will have acquired the skills to: - Analyse and optimize an AR or VR development workflow - Compare and utilize various SDK offerings and libraries for XR development - Work with and reflect on the theory behind prominent challenges in the XR industry such as tracking, rendering, locomotion and input - Reflect on underlying sensor and display technologies for XR hardware - Classify XR applications and reflect on their use cases - Describe, compare and apply various interaction techniques in XR After successfully completing the course, the student will have acquired competencies to develop marker based and markerless augmented reality applications and mobile virtual reality applications.